La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **do nintadni .i je mi nintadni**
 > _You are a newbie.
 And I am a newbie._

-Since both sentences have the same tail, we can use a contraction: the conjunction **.e** means _and_ for nouns and pronouns:
+Since both sentences have the same tail, we can use a contraction: the conjunction **.e** means _and_ for arguments:

 > **do .e mi nintadni**
 > _You and I are newbies._

 **do nintadni .i je mi nintadni** means exactly the same as **do .e mi nintadni**

-We can also use **.e** for connecting nouns and pronouns in other positions.
+We can also use **.e** for connecting arguments in other positions.

 Both of these sentences mean the same thing.